 Answer: Cyclamen mite is probably the culprit.
 Mites are too small to be seen by the naked eye.
 One drenching of the soil with a systemic miticide, will give several month’s protection from cyclamen mites.

 There are two other possible causes for the condition of your African violets.
 Fertilizer burn is sometimes confused with damage caused by cyclamen mites.
-If you think you might have over fertilized, drench the soil with plain water.
+If you think you might have over fertilized, drench the well-drained soil with plain water.

 Withhold fertilizer until the plant appears normal, then liquid feed at half-strength not more often than once a month.

-If you grow African violets under fluorescent lights and sometimes forget to turn off the lights at night, repeated forgetfulness may induce bunched up center growth.
+If you grow African violets under grow lights and sometimes forget to turn off the lights at night, repeated forgetfulness may induce bunched up center growth.
 Since you know the care your violets receive, you will be able to diagnose which of these is your problem.